sungeunbae/swc_vuw2015/sql-novice-world/05-null.md

 > What do you expect the query:
 >
 > ~~~ {.sql}
-> SELECT name, headofstate,surfacearea FROM country WHERE region="Antarctica" AND headofstate IN ("Elisabeth II", NULL);
+> SELECT name, headofstate,surfacearea FROM Country WHERE region="Antarctica" AND headofstate IN ("Elisabeth II", NULL);
 > ~~~
 >
 > to produce?